Nani Palkhivala

-Nani Ardeshir Palkhivala (16 January 1920 – 11 December 2002) was an Indian jurist and liberal economist.
+Nanabhoy "Nani" Ardeshir Palkhivala (16 January 1920 – 11 December 2002) was an Indian lawyer and jurist.
+He rose to prominence as lead counsel in several landmark constitutional cases before the Supreme Court of India, including Kesavananda Bharati v.
+The State of Kerala, I.C.
+Golaknath and Ors. v.
+State of Punjab and Anrs. and Minerva Mills v.
+Union of India.
+His role in these cases earned him international recognition and established his reputation as one of India's most distinguished lawyers.

+Palkhivala is known to have espoused liberal values, advocating limited government, individual rights and "liberal economic thinking".
+From 1977 to 1979, Palkhivala served as India's Ambassador to the United States.

 Early years

 Nani Palkhivala was born in 1920 in Bombay in what was then the Bombay Presidency.
-His family name derives from the profession of his forefathers (a common practice among Parsis), who had been manufacturers of palanquins ("palkhis").
+His family name is derived from the profession of his forefathers (a common practice among Parsis), who were manufacturers of palanquins ("palkhis").

-He was educated at Masters Tutorial High School, and later at St. Xavier's College, both in Bombay.
+He received his early education at Masters Tutorial High School, and later attended St. Xavier's College, Bombay.
 He was reported to have had a stammer.
-At college, he earned a master's degree in English language and literature.
+He possesses a master's degree in English Literature.